-We visited Antica Focacceria San Francesco, a famous restaurant open since 1834 in the heart of Palermo, and I can only give you my warmest recommendations.
+We visited Antica Focacceria San Francesco,in the heart of Palermo.
+It’s a famous restaurant open since 1834 and I can highly recommend it.

 The main dining area of the restaurant is located on a little piazza surrounded by historic buildings.
 This, combined with soft warm lights and a gentle summer breeze just created an incredibly romantic ambience.

 As if the setting wasn’t idyllic enough, a duo of elderly men started singing Italian ballads on the balcony of the restaurant giving us a truly memorable dining experience.